NaiveShark/NaiveSharkComDoc/docs/index.rst

 * Technical support professionals - for contacting with costumers
 * Anyone!

-Database is published on http://www.naiveshark.com web-site, and supported by open community http://www.naiveshark.com/u/ and bots.
-If you are just searching - please, navigate the catalog.
+Database is published on http://www.naiveshark.com web-site, and supported by open community http://www.naiveshark.com/u/ and :doc:`bots</bot>`.
+If you are just searching, please, navigate the catalog and read about published product - all information are open for anyone.
 If you want to add some information - you are free to register and contribute.

 How can I contribute?
 =====================

-After you free and simple registration on site, you can:
+After you has completed the free and simple registration on site, you can:

 * Add new products and organizations to catalog
 * Add or edit descriptions for existing products and organizations